joseclaudiobritto/utils/dotnet/README.md

 # Clean Architecture Project Generator

 This script automates the creation of a **Clean Architecture-based** project structure using .NET.
-It sets up a solution with four main layers: **Domain, Application, Infrastructure, and API (Presentation)**, along with test projects.
+It sets up a solution with four main layers: **Domain, Application, Infrastructure, and API (Presentation)**.

 ## Prerequisites